bioinfo-pf-curie/proteinfold/docs/usage.md

   protein2/
 ```

-Then, provide the option `--fromMsas msas`, for example:
+Then, provide the option `--fromMsas`, for example:

 ```bash